Coronavirus in Germany: Back to school in the heat, wearing a mask | DW | 12.08.2020

 Read more: Germany reopens schools in coronavirus pandemic, despite the risks

-16-year-old Amelie Gebhardt says "I can live with having to wear a mask in the yard.
+16-year-old Amelie Gerhardt says "I can live with having to wear a mask in the yard.
 It's much nicer to be able to smile back at people, to be able to see each other when talking."
-The most important thing is to maintain distance, Gebhardt says.
+The most important thing is to maintain distance, Gerhardt says.
 Before she disappears into the school, she disinfects her hands at the entrance.

 Inside, school principal Ursula Dreeser explains the measures that she and her colleagues have taken.
 Different entrances for different classes, regularly opening the windows, social distancing throughout the school and grounds.